zolv/binary-notations/README.md

 In Numberphile's video, it is mentioned They checked all numbers with 2000 digits long.
 Using this algorithm, just in some hours, I checked all numbers (by possibility of skipping) up to 52792 decimal digits.
-You can check last checked number in [last-checked.txt](src/main/resources/last-checked.txt) file.

 ## Notes: